midjourney/docs/terms-of-service.md

 3. Severability.
 If any part of this Agreement is invalid, illegal, or unenforceable, the rest of the Agreement will remain in effect.
 4. No Third-Party Beneficiaries.
 This Agreement does not confer any benefits on any third party unless it expressly states that it does.
 5. Survival.
 The sections and obligations in this Agreement that a reasonable person would expect to survive this agreement, will.
 Particularly the IP and privacy stuff.

-## 12. Supplemental terms

-You may choose to elect the "Beta Model" (available 8/22/2022) to create Assets on the Service.
-Your use of this model may be subject to license and use restrictions as explained in the [Creative ML OpenRAIL-M license](creative-ml-openrail-m-license.md)